 There was so much I need to learn how to improve my traffic.
 Especially if you share your blog on Pinterest, one of the most popular sites to gain traffic to your blog.

 I think I'm not the only one who first had ugly graphics (eek I'm still getting nightmares from it) but as long as you get inspired and continuously improve, you'll get awesome Pinterest graphics in no time.

-During the time I was using the free version of WordPress, I can't really get a custom designed website but I try to make it as simple and pretty as possible.
+During the time I was using the free version of WordPress, I can't really get a custom-designed website but I try to make it as simple and pretty as possible with the free one.

 From a blog post I've read on pretty much the same post, I'm writing now (I don't remember the blog post but it was a long time ago).

 It really does help me communicate better actually, even though my anxiety.
 Also, don't forget, it helps readers come back.

 Lastly what blogging has taught me was to pay attention to how much views I get per page view and how much I've achieved throughout the last few months.